Willie Loughman Forest Rally

-The Carrick-on-Suir William Loughman Forestry Rally, William Loughman Memorial Forestry Rally is an annual motorsport forest rallying event held in Tipperary, Ireland.
+The Carrick-on-Suir William Loughman Forestry Rally, William Loughman Memorial Forestry Rally is an annual motorsport forest rallying event held in County Tipperary, Ireland.
 Promoted and organised by Carrick-on-Suir Motor Club, Wm.
 Loughman Forestry Rally is long-standing opening round of the Irish Forest Rally Championship.

 It was also a stage in South East Stages Rally Championship in 2002 and 2006.
 It is back on the calendar since 2019.

 History

 Starting in 1985 as Carrick-on-Suir Forest Rally, the Willie Loughman Memorial Forestry Rally is Ireland's longest running forestry rally.
 The event ran every year with exception of 2001 due to the outbreak of foot-and-mouth disease.

 In the early years the rally would start at midnight at the forestry gate, follow the route arrows, and finish the stage at the forestry exit gate.
 The arrow signs were made from tin by Willie Loughman, to whose name the forestry rally is now dedicated.